 |Genitourinary Pathology||HMC||Dr. Larry True|

-Dr. Petrie Rainey is the Associate Director of the Pathology Residency Program and is responsible for training in Clinical Pathology, which is provided by the Department of Laboratory Medicine.
-Dr. Meghan Delaney and Dr. Geoffrey Baird are our newly appointed Associate Directors for Clinical Pathology.
+Dr. Sindhu Cherian and Dr. Monica Pagano are the Associate Program Directors for Clinical Pathology and are responsible for training in Clinical Pathology, which is provided by the Department of Laboratory Medicine.

 - Chemistry (8-9 weeks)